 - The form of the activity that is, whether the activity is organized as a study group, teacher network, mentoring collaborative, committee or curriculum development group.
-The above research suggests effective professional development should be school-based, job-embedded and focused on the curriculum taught rather than a one-day workshop. - The duration of the activity, including the total number of contact hours participants are expected to spend in the activity, as well as the span of time over which the activity takes place.
-The above research has shown the importance of continuous, ongoing, long-term professional development that totals a substantial number of hours each year, at least 100 hours and closer to 200 hours. - The degree to which the activity emphasizes the collective participation of teachers from the same school, department, or grade level.
-The above research suggests effective professional development should be organized around groups of teachers from a school that over time includes the entire faculty. - The degree to which the activity has a content focus that is, the degree to which the activity is focused on improving and deepening teachers' content knowledge as well as how students learn that content.
-The above research concludes teachers need to know the content they teach, need to know common student miscues or problems students typically have learning the content, and effective instructional strategies linking the two.
-The content focus today should emphasize content for college and career ready curriculum standards. - The extent to which the activity offers opportunities for active learning, such as opportunities for teachers to become engaged in the meaningful analysis of teaching and learning for example, by scoring student work or developing, refining and implementing a standards-based curriculum unit.
-The above research has shown professional development is most effective when it includes opportunities for teachers to work directly on incorporating the new techniques into their instructional practice with the help of instructional coaches (see also Joyce & Showers, 2002). - The degree to which the activity promotes coherence in teachers' professional development, by aligning professional development to other key parts of the education system such as student content and performance standards, teacher evaluation, school and district goals, and the development of a professional community.
-The above research supports tying professional development to a comprehensive, interrelated change process focused on improving student learning.
+Research suggests effective professional development should be school-based, job-embedded, focused on the curriculum taught and ongoing rather than a one-day workshop. - The duration of the activity, including the total number of contact hours participants are expected to spend in the activity, as well as the span of time over which the activity takes place.
+Research has shown the importance of continuous, ongoing, long-term professional development that totals a substantial number of hours each year, at least 100 hours, and closer to 200 hours, when counting PLC hours devoted to instructional practice. - The degree to which the activity emphasizes the collective participation of teachers from the same school, department, or grade level.
+Research suggests effective professional development should be organized around groups of teachers from a school that over time includes the entire faculty. - The degree to which the activity has a content focus that is, the degree to which the activity is focused on improving and deepening teachers' content knowledge as well as how students learn that content (i.e., pedagogical content knowledge).
+Research concludes teachers need to know the content they teach, need to know common student miscues or problems students typically have learning the content, and effective instructional strategies linking the two.
+The content focus today should emphasize content for college and career ready curriculum standards, and the content for the states' curriculum standards the basket in Wyoming. - The extent to which the activity offers opportunities for active learning, such as opportunities for teachers to become engaged in the meaningful analysis of teaching and learning for example, by scoring student work or developing, refining and implementing a standards-based curriculum unit.
+Research has shown professional development is most effective when it includes opportunities for teachers to work directly on incorporating the new techniques into their instructional practice with the help of instructional coaches (see also Joyce & Showers, 2002). - The degree to which the activity promotes coherence in teachers' professional development, by aligning professional development to other key parts of the education system such as student content and performance standards, teacher evaluation, school and district goals, and the development of a professional community.
+Research supports tying professional development to a comprehensive, interrelated change process focused on improving student learning.

-Form, duration, and active learning together imply that effective professional development includes some initial learning (e.g. a two-week - 10 day - summer training institute) as well as considerable longer-term work in which teachers incorporate the new methodologies into their actual classroom practice, with guidance provided by instructional coaches.
-Active learning implies some degree of collaborative work and coaching during regular school hours to help the teacher incorporate new strategies in his/her normal instructional practices.
+Form, duration, and active learning together imply that effective professional development includes some initial learning (e.g., a two-week - 10 day - summer training institute) as well as considerable longer-term work in which teachers work to embed the new methodologies into their actual classroom practice, with guidance provided by instructional coaches.
+Active learning implies some degree of collaborative work and coaching during regular school hours to help the teacher incorporate new strategies into his/her normal instructional practices.
 It should be clear that the longer the duration, and the more the coaching, the more time is required of teachers as well as professional development trainers and coaches.